top of page

 Volunteering support

 If your charity can accommodate volunteers — skilled or general — look for a platform that supports volunteer listings alongside donations.
-The best outcomes for charities often come from combining financial and in-kind support.
 A corporate partner that volunteers with you is more likely to increase their donation, nominate you for matched giving, and advocate internally for long-term commitment.

 Reporting and receipting